morris-lab/CellOracle/docs/index.rst

 Please look `Changelog page <https://morris-lab.github.io/CellOracle.documentation/changelog/index.html>`_ for all updates history of CellOracle package.

+- 01/03/2023: We released celloracle version 0.10.14.
+We added a Xenopus Laevis data.

 - 10/10/2022: We released celloracle version 0.10.12.
 We added a new function to check distribution range of simulated value.
 Tutorial is also updated.

 - 09/27/2022: We released celloracle version 0.10.11.
 We added a new function to change cluster color.

 - 09/09/2022: We released celloracle version 0.10.10.
 We updated some functions in the network score calculation and visualization.

-- 07/21/2022: We released celloracle version 0.10.8.
-Simulation tutorial notebook is updated; We added a guidance to find best vm parameter for the simulation result visualization.